GaganaBShetty/ip/README.md

 Program 4:Write a program to convert color image into gray scale and binary image.

 Description:A grayscale (or graylevel) image is simply one in which the only colors are shades of gray.
 The reason for differentiating such images from any other sort of color image is that less information needs to be provided for each pixel.
+Gray Scale Image :
+Grayscale image contains only single channel.
+Pixel intensities in this color space is represented by values ranging from 0 to 255.
+Thus, number of possibilities for one color represented by a pixel is 256.

 BW = im2bw(I,level) converts the grayscale image I to binary image BW, by replacing all pixels in the input image with luminance greater than level with the value 1 (white) and replacing all other pixels with the value 0 (black).